pushpadevl/aes_c/README.md

  3. cbc.c file uses aes_1.1cbc.c file as a dependency.
 Make sure to keep them together.
  4. The padding added is 10000... all zeros.
  5. Example vectors taken from https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf
+ 6. For gprof check:
+    - Uncomment the gprof lines with 100,000 iteratoions in main function and then on terminal type:
+      - gcc -Wall -pg aes.c -o aes
+      - ./aes
+      - gprof aes gmon.out > profile_output